bensonwong/responsible-ai-practices/FAQ/AI_PRIVACY_AND_DATA_PROTECTION.md

 ## AI Privacy and Data Protection FAQ

+### TL;DR

+TL;DR: There is no guarantee of complete privacy.
+AI models require vast amounts of data to function, and user data may be anonymized and used to improve these models.

 ### Table of Contents

 1. [Q1: How do AI providers use my data to train their LLMs?](#q1)